 He learned, too, that some of the most coveted names were those of sick people rejected for life insurance policies; treatments could be sold to these unfortunates.

-Pinkham’s “mild Quaker face” appeared not only on bottles of the compound, but in all circulars and newspaper ads.
+Pinkham’s “mild Quaker face” appeared no only on bottles of the compound, but in all circulars and newspaper ads.
 “Many small newspaper offices possessed no cut of a woman’s face except that of Lydia’s maternal countenance, which occasionally was shifted from an advertising to a news column to do double duty as Queen Victoria,” wrote historian James Harvey Young.

 Every ad for the Vegetable Compound invited readers to “Write to Mrs. Pinkham at Lynn, Mass., and she will advise you,” and millions of women did.
 But Pinkham insisted that the letters were “opened by a woman, read only by a woman, seen only by a woman,” and she wouldn’t rent them—to anyone.
 “They can’t be bought,” a broker said.
 “The old girl won’t even answer a letter about them.
 I don’t know what sort of a plant she has at Lynn and it doesn’t matter much, as her files are worth more than the plant.”

 Rubbish, said another; Pinkham’s advertisements are “so wide in their scope…that hardly a woman can read them without feeling that she is a sufferer… they are practically worthless after written.”
-(Little did they know that Lydia was dead, and had been since 1883—the company was run by her children).
+(Little did they know that Lydia was dead, and had been since 1883—the company was now being run by her children).